 This case basically tells us the subject of the sentence.
 ‘Nominative’ in English comes from Latin ‘nomen’ or ‘name’ and in Ukrainian ‘Називний’ comes from ‘назва’, also a ‘name’.

 You can think of this as the ‘subject case’, or the case that the word is in when you look it up in the dictionary.

 The Ukrainian name for this one is related to the noun ‘рід’ (a gender, a generation).

 You can think of Genitive case in Ukrainian as an equivalent to when we say ‘of something’ in English.
 So, ‘The Constitution of Ukraine’ becomes ‘Конституція України’.

 You can also use Genitive case to say ‘from something’ or ‘from somewhere’, because it tells you where it originates from.
 Another use of the Genitive case is like the English possessive construction with apostrophe ‘s to say that something belongs to someone.
 You also use Genitive case in negative sentences (немає риби – there is no fish).

 Want to learn more?
 Here are 10 Uses of the Genitive Case in Ukrainian.

 The Ukrainian name for the Dative case is related to the verb ‘давати’ (to give).

-The Dative case in Ukrainian can also be used for a couple other things but, in general, we can think of the Dative case as the ‘indirect object case’.
-By the way, we see the Dative case in, ‘Слава Україні!’. – ‘Glory to Ukraine!’
+The Dative case in Ukrainian can also be used for a couple of other things, but, in general, we can think of the Dative case as the ‘indirect object case’.
+By the way, we see the Dative case in ‘Слава Україні!’ – ‘Glory to Ukraine!’